EuroProofNet/europroofnet.github.io/_pages/grants.md

   - Expected impact (max 500 words)
 - Acceptance letter/mail from the conference organizers.
 - A quote for the travel in euros (screen capture).
+- The cost of the conference registration fees.

 Be careful to check flight/train tickets that you can modify or cancel for free or at little cost (possibly by taking